dsanthak/NASSCOM-VSD-SoC-Design/README.md

     - [Timing analysis with real clocks using openSTA](#timing-analysis-with-real-clocks-using-opensta)
       - [Setup timing analysis using real clocks](#setup-timing-analysis-using-real-clocks)
       - [Hold timing analysis using real clocks](#hold-timing-analysis-using-real-clocks)
+      - Lab steps to analyze timing with real clocks using OpenSTA
+      - Lab steps to execute OpenSTA with right timing libraries and CTS assignment
 5. Final steps for RTL2GDS using tritonRoute and openSTA

 ## Inception of open-source EDA, OpenLANE and Sky130 PDK